Vol. 25 - Num. 99

 Correspondence: AM Alonso.
 E-mail: email@example.com

 Reference of this article: Legarra Gorgoñon G, García Alonso Y, Ramírez Vélez R, Erice Echegaray B, Moreno González P, Izquierdo M, et al. Assessment of physical activity domains and physical fitness components in 4-5 year old children in a health centre .
 Rev Pediatr Aten Primaria.
-2023;25 [en prensa]. https://doi.org/10.60147/3c63021d
+2023;25:261-8. https://doi.org/10.60147/3c63021d

 Introduction: lack of physical activity and sedentary lifestyles in children are associated with increased adiposity, low cardiovascular fitness, and risk of cardiovascular disease.
-However, meeting physical activity recommendations is associated with improvements in mental health, decreased anxiety and depression, and better health habits.
+On the other hand, adherence to physical activity recommendations is associated with improvements in mental health, decreased anxiety and depression, and healthier habits.

 Objectives: to assess the relationship between different domains of physical activity and sedentary behaviour, measured objectively, and components of physical fitness in Spanish children aged 4 and 5 years.